huggingface/datasets/docs/source/faiss_es.rst

 ElasticSearch
 -------------

 Unlike FAISS, ElasticSearch retrieves documents based on exact matches.

-1. Start ElasticSearch on your machine:
+0. Start ElasticSearch on your machine, or see the `ElasticSearch installation guide <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html>`_ if you don't already have it installed.

+1. Load the dataset you want to index:

     >>> from datasets import load_dataset
     >>> squad = load_dataset('squad', split='validation')